osteel/dime/README.md

 ### Market value

 The market value of a transaction is its value expressed in pound sterling at the time of the transaction.

+> **Note**
+> Always exclude the [fee](#fee)'s market value from the transaction's market value.
+E.g. if you send £50.00 to an exchange and do a transaction that incurs a £0.50 fee, the transaction's market value is £49.50.

 There are several ways to figure it out: